Katangese Gendarmerie: Rebellions and return to exile

 In March 1967 Mobutu convened a military tribunal to try the ex-gendarmes responsible for the mutiny.
 Tshombe was also tried in absentia.
-The tribunal sentenced Tshombe to death and criminalized the Katangese Gendarmerie retrospectively as an "irregular army".
+The tribunal sentenced Tshombe to death and criminalized the Gendarmerie retrospectively as an "irregular army".
 Mobutu held the Gendarmerie to be a criminal organization for the remainder of his rule.
 After the trial, all the gendarmes were referred to as 'mercenaries' by Congolese press.
 Tshombe's plans to use the remaining gendarmes and mercenaries to stage a rebellion were disrupted by the hijacking of his plane in June and ultimate detention in Algiers.
-A second wave of mutinies broke out on July 5, 1967 in Bukavu and Kisangani after it was revealed that the ANC planned to disband its mercenary units.
+A second wave of mutinies broke out on 5 July 1967, in Bukavu and Kisangani after it was revealed that the ANC planned to disband its mercenary units.
 The mutinies were led by European mercenaries.
 An estimated 600 former gendarmes led by Schramme were present in Kisangani during the mutiny.
 Under pressure from the ANC, Schramme was forced to evacuate the city with 300 mercenaries and a few thousand gendarmes.
 They reached Bukavu, and a secessionist state was declared.
 A plan was proposed by the International Red Cross to evacuate 950 gendarmes and around 650 of their dependents to Zambia.
 Schramme and Mobutu objected, and the plan did not go forward.
 Though the ANC continued fighting, around 900 gendarmes gave up their arms and crossed into Rwanda.
 At the end of the mutinies, the gendarmes agreed to a cease-fire proposed by Organisation of African Unity Secretary General Diallo Telli under which they could gain amnesty by returning to the Congo.
 The mercenaries were expelled from Africa and returned to Europe.
-A brief diversionary raid was executed by Denard from November 1 to 5, 1967.
+A brief diversionary raid was executed by Denard from 1-5 November 1967.
 Called "Operation Luciver", ex-gendarmes crossed from Angola to Katanga and occupied Kisenge and Mutshatsha before being defeated by the ANC.
 In the Congo, reprisal raids against former gendarmes then occurred; the ANC killed several of their leaders.